Best Italian Cheese Shops in Rome

-Although it is a bit of a hike out to the eastern Centocelle district, the area is one of Rome’s up-and-coming neighbourhoods and also happens to be home to Vincenzo Mancino’s DOL which has promoted and sold the very best produce from the Lazio region since 2006.
+Although it is a bit of a hike out to the eastern Centocelle district, the area is one of Rome’s up-and-coming neighborhoods and also happens to be home to Vincenzo Mancino’s DOL which has promoted and sold the very best produce from the Lazio region since 2006.
 Locally-made cheeses along with wines and cured meats are for sale in the shop, and there is also a great little dining area to sample the items on offer.
 If you prefer not to venture too far, DOL recently opened a Trastevere off-shoot, called Proloco Trastevere (via Goffredo Mameli 23) which serves their signature high-quality goods.

 Via Domenico Panaroli 35 (Centocelle)

 For a guided cheese tasting, join our local sommelier and cheese taster on our very special Cheese and Wine Tasting in Rome.